 Erek King from Animorphs.
 Originally a one-shot Contest Winner Cameo, he evolved into an Ascended Extra and later into this.
 Years after the series ended, Applegate candidly admitted in interviews that she'd gotten too reliant on using Erek as an expository device.

 Dumbledore fills this role quite a bit.
 From beyond the grave, at one point!
-Hermione also fills this role on occasion.
-He basically turns up in some inexplicable magical phenomenom which is barely even given a Hand Wave and says 'Hi, here's a hastily thrown-together explanation to tie up ALL the loose ends so far, by the way, you're not really dead, go finish off the plot now, ya big ol' protagonist.'
+He basically turns up in some inexplicable magical phenomenon that is barely even given a Hand Wave, and says 'Hi, here's a hastily thrown-together explanation to tie up ALL the loose ends so far, by the way, you're not really dead, go finish off the plot now, ya big ol' protagonist.'

 Colt Regan: Joseph Cin is a bog standard example, all things considered.